46620/guides/docs/machine/linux/gpu_passthrough/hide.md

 Server = https://gitlab.com/46620/$repo/-/raw/master/$arch
 ```

-After that, reinstall `linux-zen` and `linux-zen-headers` and you should have the patch applied, then just add the XML line and everything should work.
+After that, reinstall `linux-zen-kvm` and `linux-zen-kvm-headers` and you should have the patch applied, then just add the XML line and everything should work.

 ### QEMU Patching
 > The following guide will try to mask some generic QEMU names so the Virtual Machine won't detect them.